Zel143/fitness_app/README.md

-Here is the updated `README.md` file, reflecting the project's current state with full database integration and expanded features.
+Here is the corrected `README.md` file, updated to reflect that the project runs on **SQLite**.

 -----

 # FitTrack - Fitness Tracking Application

-A JavaFX-based fitness tracking application with a Model-View-Controller (MVC) architecture, fully integrated with a MySQL database.
+A JavaFX-based fitness tracking application with a Model-View-Controller (MVC) architecture, using a local SQLite database.

 ## 🎯 Current Status: ✅ Fully Operational

-This project is a complete desktop application that connects to a MySQL database to provide a comprehensive fitness tracking experience.
+This project is a complete, self-contained desktop application.
+It uses a **serverless SQLite database**, meaning no external database setup is required.
 All features listed are fully implemented.

 ## ✨ Features